pdvrieze/xmlutil/README.md

 - `@XmlSerialName` at property declaration site
 - `@XmlSerialName` at type declaration site
 - `@SerialName` at property declaration site
-- property name at property declaration site
+- property name at property declaration site (note that the `@SerialName` annotation is invisible to the encoder)

-The effective name for a tag is determined as follows for normal serializers:
+The effective name for a regular tag is determined as follows for normal serializers:
 - `@XmlSerialName` at property declaration site
 - `@XmlSerialName` at type declaration site
 - `@SerialName` at type declaration site
-- type name at type declaration site
+- type name at type declaration site.
+The default type declaration type name is the Kotlin/Java type name (and long).
+The system will try to shorten this by eliding the package name.
+This is configurable in the policy.

+The effective name for a polymorphic child is determined as follows:
+- If the child is transparent, the annotations/serial name of the effective type is used (unless overridden by `@XmlPolyChildren`)
+- If the child is not transparent, the container is treated as a regular tag.
+It will have a `type` attribute to contain the serial name of the type (shortened to share the package name with the container).
+The value will use the default name `value`.

 ## Annotations